113ll3/Ibmclouddocscli/reference/ibmcloud/cli_resource_group.md

 :   Query all resource groups

 --long
-:   Show more fields in output.
+:   Show more fields in output

 --limit LIMIT
 :   Number of resources to return